-On that note, the kitchen door swung open and in waltzed Potter, wearing a faded T-shirt that made him look unfairly good (there should be a rule about the thinness of a boy’s shirt in correlation to the drool-worthiness of his back muscles.
-Seriously) and his hair a tousled mess.
+On that note, the kitchen door swung open and in waltzed Potter, wearing a faded T-shirt (there should be a rule about the thinness of a boy’s shirt material in correlation to the drool-worthiness of his back muscles, seriously) and his hair a tousled mess.

-For a moment, there was a jerking silence as Potter and I locked eyes.
-My stomach plummeted to my feet, and then served as a cushy landing pad for my heart, which quickly followed suit on its suicide dive.
+For a moment, there was a jerky silence as Potter and I locked eyes and my stomach plummeted to my feet, in turn serving as a cushy landing pad for my heart, which quickly followed on its own suicidal dive.

 Potter’s eyes were bright gold, his face strangely serious.
 We stood, unmoving for a second, completely held in place by the searing gaze between us.

-And then—and then Potter’s lips lifted up in a tiny, devastating smirk, and he walked right past me, like I didn’t exist, like that moment between us hadn’t even happened.
+And then — and then Potter’s lips lifted in a tiny, devastating smirk, and he walked right past me like I didn’t exist, like that moment, that whatever you call it between us hadn’t even happened.

 I cleared my throat.
 Was it getting hot in here?